calculix/CalculiX-Examples/Scripts/README.md

 the beginning (or elsewhere in the file) and can be referenced wherever below their definition.

+Definitions in the file can be overridden from the command line.

 ### Usage

 * Copy the file to be parametrized to `<filename>.par` or (better) `par.<filename>`, where `<filename>` can include any extension.
 This will become the source file for parametrization.

-  Prefixing with `par.` is recommended, as this does not spoil the syntax highlighting in editors and you can call `param.py` without specifying the file name.
+  Prefixing with `par.` is recommended, as this does not spoil the syntax highlighting in editors and you can call `param.py` without specifying the file name if there is just one such file in the current directory.

 * In `<filename>.par` or `par.<filename>` add parameter definitions, preferably in comment lines.
   * To assign the value 4 to the variable a, include `<a=4>` to such a line.